Osama Badary

 Osama A. Badary is an Egyptian professor of Clinical Pharmacy at the British University in Egypt.
-He is the Vice Dean Pharmaceutical Research Faculty of Pharmacy, former Vice Dean Postgraduate Studies and Research, and the former Chairman of National Organization for Drug Control and Research (NODCAR), Cairo, Egypt.
+He is the Vice Dean Pharmaceutical Research Faculty of Pharmacy.
+Previously, he held the positions of Vice Dean for Postgraduate Studies and Research, as well as Chairman of National Organization for Drug Control and Research (NODCAR), Cairo, Egypt.

 Education

-He obtained his first degree in Pharmaceutical Sciences, from the Faculty of Pharmacy Cairo University in 1983.
+He obtained his first degree in Pharmaceutical Sciences, from the Faculty of Pharmacy at Cairo University in 1983.
 In 1986, he obtained a diploma in Biochemical Analysis from a similar Faculty at Al- Azhar University, Egypt in 1986.
-In 1988, he bagged his Master's degree in Pharmaceutical Sciences with specialty in Pharmacology and Toxicology from Al-Azhar University, Egypt.
+In 1988, he earned his Master's degree in Pharmaceutical Sciences with specialty in Pharmacology and Toxicology from Al-Azhar University, Egypt.
 In 1991, he obtained his PhD Pharmaceutical Sciences from Al-Azhar University and the University of Georgia.